 Subverted at least twice in Superman comics (perhaps to be expected, featuring as it does the ultimate Nice Guy):

-A sequel to this story sees Manchester Black, the leader of the Elite, in an attempt to yet again break Superman, apparently killing Lois Lane.
+A sequel to this story sees Manchester Black, the leader of the Elite, in an attempt to yet again break Superman, apparently killing Lois Lane while also revealing his secret identity.
 The issue follows an enraged Superman beating Black to a pulp before killing him.
 However, in yet another subversion, it's revealed that this was just a momentary fantasy, and Superman, although enraged and grief-stricken, merely intends to arrest Black and then mourn his wife.
 Astonished, Black asks him why — and Superman merely replies that neither beating nor killing him would bring Lois back, and would in fact shame her memory.
-Broken when he realizes that Superman is the genuine article, Black reveals that Lois' death was merely an illusion before killing himself.
+Broken when he realizes that Superman is the genuine article, Black reveals that Lois' death was merely an illusion before he uses his psychic powers to remove the knowledge of Clark being Superman before killing himself

 In an actual example, there's the Superman story "For the Man Who Has Everything", in which Mongul traps Superman in a Lotus Eater Dream of a Krypton that never blew up by means of an sentient plant called the Black Mercy.
 The dream gradually turns into a nightmare as Batman, Robin and Wonder Woman battle Mongul, and when Batman finally frees him from the plant, Superman proceeds to unleash his rage in full upon Mongul, including one memorable scene in which he blasts the tyrant with his heat-vision: "BURN."
 This was later made into an episode of Justice League, which follows the same exact formula (including "BURN.").